Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

     *One of your eyes ignites with a searing white blaze while a small, flaming white sphere materializes and orbits you, leaving behind a delicate trail of white.
 Your being pulsates with an overwhelming intent for destruction.*

     **Destructive Flare:** Your [Cosmic Flare] now crackles with instabilities, pulsating with radiant white glows.
-When you hit a target with your *Cosmic Flare*, each creature within 5 feet of your target takes Force damage equal to your Wisdom modifier.
+When you hit a target with the spell, each creature within 5 feet of your target takes Force damage equal to your Wisdom modifier.

     **Helium Flash:** When you cast a druid spell, roll a :die-d8: d8, and you gain a bonus to one of the spell's damage rolls equal to the number rolled.